 This page contains all information regarding the proposal process for DjangoCon Europe – we will update it regularly as new information becomes available.

-The talk submissions are currently open !
-If you have any question, please do not hesitate to contact us at firstname.lastname@example.org.
+The talk submissions are currently closed !
+If you have any questions, please do not hesitate to contact us at firstname.lastname@example.org.
 Don't forget to follow us on Twitter @DjangoConEurope for the latest up to date information!

 If you think you have something great to talk about – submit your idea!
 If you are unsure, talk it over with somebody, or go to Slack to find previous speakers and participants to discuss your idea with.
 When in doubt, submit your talk 😉!